It was during university that I began studying meditation.

 Meditation Timeline

-My formal training is in Japanese Zazen under Abbot Taiun Matsunami of Ryosen-An, Daitokuji Temple in Kyoto, Japan.
+His formal training is in Japanese Zazen under Abbot Taiun Matsunami of Ryosen-An, Daitokuji Temple in Kyoto, Japan.
 Originally founded in 1315 and rebuilt in 1955 by Ruth Fuller Sasaki, this Rinzai temple was a prominent piece in the introduction of Zen Buddhism in North American culture.
 Sasaki made history by being ordained a priest and installed as abbot of Ryosen-An, which she declared as an extension of the First Zen Institute of North America, New York.
 As a matter of fact she was a mentor to Gary Synder and Philip Yampolsky, and frequently entertained such guests as Allen Ginsberg, Joseph Campbell and R.H.
 Blyth.
 As well, Ruth Fuller Sasaki was Alan Watts’ mother-in-law.

-I was fortunate enough to study at Ryosen-An under Matusnami San for 3 years while living and working in Kyoto.
+Paul was fortunate enough to study at Ryosen-An under Matusnami San for 3 years while living and working in Kyoto.

 QiGong & Tai Chi Lineage